-MAJOR CHANCELLOR

-Major Robert L. Chancellor of Ft.
+MAJOR CHANCELLOR Major Robert L. Chancellor of Ft.
 Rucker, Alabama, is the son of Mrs. Ruth Chancellor.
 Robert is a 1954 Seminole High graduate and got his degree from Hardin Simmons in 1958.
-He has bee in service for eight vears and has served in Viet-Nam and also 3 years in Germany.

-Robert and his wife, the

-JOE HAWKINS Odis Taylor, brother of Mrs. Daniel Bennett. and family have arrived in Seminole and have settled in the Dale Johnson home on S.W.
+He has bee in service for eight years and has served in Viet-Nam and also 3 years in Germany.
+Odis Taylor, brother of Mrs. Daniel Bennett, and family have arrived in Seminole and have settled in the Dale Johnson home on S.W.
 Ave.
 H. Odis has gone to work for Hoffman Oil Well Service.
 He has recently retired from the Navy.
-WE'RE NOT INQUISTIVE BUT, YOUR NEIGHBORS ALWAYS LIKE TO KNOW IF YOU HAVE been on a trip entertained guests celebrated a birthday caught a big fish moved, eloped has a baby been in a fight sold your sheep cut a new tooth had an operation bought a new car painted your house had company been married SEMINOLE, TEXAS
+WE'RE NOT INQUISTIVE BUT, YOUR NEIGHBORS ALWAYS LIKE TO KNOW IF YOU HAVE been on a trip entertained guests celebrated a birthday caught a big fish moved, eloped has a baby been in a fight sold your sheep cut a new tooth had an operation bought a new car painted your house had company been married A3C TOMMY MOORE Corp.
+Gary L. Moore and A3C Tommy Moore visited in the home of their parents Mr. and Mrs. A. E. Moore.
+Gary was home on a 30 day leave before he leaves for Viet-Nam.
+Tommy was home on a week-end pass from Amarillo.
+Tommy has completed his basic training and a course in Mechanical Maintaince in Amarillo.
+TELL US WHAT YOU WANT IN YOUR NEWS AND WE'LL TRY.